-The aeroacoustic test has been carried out at Boeing's Low Speed Aeroacoustic Facility.
-Detailed descriptions of the test facility, the jet simulator, the data acquisition and reduction process, etc., may be found in Ref.
-[28, 29].
+The aeroacoustic test has been carried out at The Boeing Company's Low Speed Aero Acoustic Facility.
+Detailed descriptions of the test facility, the jet simulator, the data acquisition and reduction process, etc. may be found in [28,29].
 For the sake of completeness, a brief overview is provided here.
-Bruel & Kjaer quarter-inch Type 4939 microphones are used for free-field measurements.
+Brüel & Kjær quarter-inch type 4939 microphones are used for free-field measurements.
 The microphones are set at normal incidence and without the protective grid, which yields a flat frequency response up to 100 kHz.
 Typically, several microphone arrays are used; these arrays are at a constant sideline distance of 15 ft (4.572 m) from the jet axis and on a polar arc of 25 ft (7.62 m).
-All angles are measured from the jet inlet axis, and cover a polar range of 50° to 150°.
-Very fine narrow band data with a bin spacing of 23.4 Hz up to a maximum frequency of 88,320 Hz are acquired and synthesized to produce one-third octave spectra, with a center band frequency range of 200 Hz to 80,000 Hz.
+All angles are measured from the jet inlet axis and cover a polar range of 50-150 deg.
+Very fine narrow band data with a bin spacing of 23.4 Hz up to a maximum frequency of 88,320 Hz are acquired and synthesized to produce one-third octave spectra, with a center band frequency range of 200-80,000 Hz.
 The jet simulator is embedded in a free-jet wind tunnel, which can reach a maximum Mach number of 0.32.
-The dimension of the wind-tunnel is 9 ft by 7 ft.
-The jet simulator is incorporated with a six-component force balance and simultaneous measurements of thrust and noise are acquired.
+The dimension of the wind tunnel is 9×7 ft.
+The jet simulator is incorporated with a six-component force balance, and simultaneous measurements of thrust and noise are acquired.

-The diameter of the baseline primary nozzle is 2.08" and the area ratio between the secondary and primary nozzles (As/Ap) is 3.92.
+The diameter of the baseline primary nozzle is 2.08 in., and the area ratio between the secondary and primary nozzles (A_s/A_p) is 3.92.
 The subscripts p and s denote primary and secondary, respectively.
 Recall that convergent beveled nozzles were tested in Viswanathan [17] and are also used here.
-From the experimentally measured actual mass flow rate for given plenum conditions with a critical flow venturi, it was established in Ref.
-[17] that the effective flow area for the beveled nozzles is lower than the geometric area (in the slant plane).
-This reduction in flow area is attributable to non-uniform pressure distribution at the exit plane and has been confirmed with numerical simulations in Ref.
-[20].
+From the experimentally measured actual mass flow rate for given plenum conditions with a critical flow venturi, it was established in [17] that the effective flow area for the beveled nozzles is lower than the geometric area (in the slant plane).
+This reduction in flow area is attributable to nonuniform pressure distribution at the exit plane and has been confirmed with numerical simulations in [20].
 The center plug in the dual-stream nozzle geometry tested could be moved in the axial direction, thereby providing ability to control and set the annulus flow area.
-In the current test program, CFD (computational fluid dynamics) simulations for the four beveled nozzles were first carried out and the computed mass flow rates for the four beveled nozzles were compared with the corresponding mass flow for a round nozzle, for fixed plenum conditions.
+In the current test program, RANS simulations for the four beveled nozzles were first carried out, and the computed mass flow rates for the four beveled nozzles were compared with the corresponding mass flow for a round nozzle, for fixed plenum conditions.
 Based on the reduction, the exit area for each beveled nozzle was increased by suitably setting the annulus flow area such that the mass flow rate matched that of the round nozzle.
-It was also verified through CFD simulations that the mass flow rates for the modified fan nozzles matched the mass flow rate for the baseline round secondary nozzle; the discrepancies in mass flow rates were $\leq 0.3\%$ for all geometries.
-In strict terms, the secondary flow path is altered in the desired fashion without modifying the exit area, using slight Sshaping upstream.
-Thus, the nozzle exit areas were chosen to produce the same mass flow rates for all the nozzles.
+It was also verified through RANS simulations that the mass flow rates for the modified fan nozzles matched the mass flow rate for the baseline round secondary nozzle; the discrepancies in mass flow rates were $\leq 0.3\%$ for all geometries.
+In strict terms, the secondary flow path is altered in the desired